dronelektron/dod-hooks/README.md

 # DOD Hooks

-Allows you to use natives and detours functions
+Allows you to use native and detour functions

 ### Supported Games